Signet Jewelers Limited (SIG) CEO Gina Drosos on Q1 2021 Results - Earnings Call Transcript

 Gina Drosos

-So we've actually seen that customers are still very interested in getting married.
-Our research indicates that more than half of customers are coming out of their quarantine period, feeling better about their relationships than they did before.
+So, we've actually seen that customers are still very interested in getting married.
+Our research indicates that more than half of our customers are coming out of their quarantine period, feeling better about their relationships than they did before.
 And we launched not too long ago a Jared virtual wedding program.
 And I'll tell you within 72 hours, we had over 500 people signed up to do virtual wedding.
-So we have in the numbers but also in consumer sentiments seen some strength in the bridal business.
+So, we have in the numbers but also in consumer sentiment seen some strength in the bridal business.

 Operator